Battle of Mobei: Battles

-The battlefield was extremely cold and dry.
-The initial plan called for Huo Qubing to attack from Dingxiang, but information from a Xiongnu prisoner of war suggested that the Chanyu's main force was deployed to the east at Dai Prefecture, although the information proved to be false.
-Emperor Wu, who had been distancing Wei Qing and giving the younger Huo more attention and favour, ordered the two columns to switch routes in the hope of letting Huo (who was preferentially assigned the most elite troopers) engage the Chanyu.

 Eastern (Dai Prefecture) theatre

 The eastern theatre was quite straightforward, as the Han forces deployed were superior to the opposing Xiongnu forces.

 Huo Qubing's forces set off from Dai Prefecture, marched over 1,000 miles and directly engaged the forces of the Xiongnu's Worthy Prince of the East.
 The battle was swift and decisive, as the Worthy Prince's forces were no match for Huo's elite cavalry.
 The Huo's army quickly encircled and overran their enemy, killing 70,443 men and capturing three Xiongnu lords and 83 nobles.
 Huo Qubing's forces suffered a 20% casualty rate but were quickly resupplied locally from their capture.
 He then went on to conduct a series of rituals upon arrival at the Khentii Mountains (called Langjuxu Mountains then) in order to symbolize the historic Han victory, then continued his pursuit as far as Lake Baikal, effectively annihilating the Xiongnu clan.

 A separate division led by Lu Bode, set off on a strategically flanking route from Right Beiping, joined forces with Huo after arriving in time with 2,800 enemy kills.
 The combined forces then returned in triumph.